 Application for registration and fees

 To apply for registration as a foreign lawyer, you must submit an Application for grant or renewal of registration as foreign lawyer (120KB PDF) to the Board.
 The form must be accompanied by:

 - the appropriate registration fee (see below);

-- evidence that you have appropriate professional indemnity insurance which covers you for the practice of foreign law in Victoria; and
+- evidence that you have appropriate professional indemnity insurance which covers you for the practice of foreign law in Victoria.

-The registration fees for the 2015-16 practising year can be found on the Practising certificate fees page.
+The registration fees for each practising year can be found on the Practising certificate fees page.

 For more information on foreign lawyer registration applications, please see the notes accompanying the application form and the Board’s Foreign Lawyer Registration Policy (170KB PDF) .

 Registration as a foreign lawyer is in force from the date specified on the registration certificate until the end of the financial year in which the registration is granted (30 June).